The 16 Types of Business Meetings (and Why They Matter)

 Remember: every meeting has both a human connection outcome and a work outcome.

 This has many significant design impacts.
-For example, in meetings with group members that know each other already, you can spend less meeting time on building connection.
+For example, in meetings with group members that know each other already, you can spend less meeting time on building connections.
 We don’t do introductions in the daily huddle; we assume the team handled that outside the meeting.

 In meetings where the work product is arguably far more important than the human connection, it’s not always necessary for people to like one another or even remember each others’ names as long as the meeting gets them all to the desired goal efficiently.
 A formal incident investigation meeting does not need the person under investigation to know and like the people on the review board to achieve its goal.